 However, the ability to plug into all of the U.K.’s CCTV database seems highly unlikely, which instantly delegitimizes the Hunters’ so-called ability to track down the fugitives without any pre-scripting.

 Unfortunately, every TV show has moments that are totally fake.
 It’s just the way reality TV works these days!

 It’s often moments that add intense suspense or unbelievable entertainment.

 Just like in Top Gear when the head of any challenge would come to a nail-biting finish, the filming in Hunted can’t be 100% true to the time in which events take place.
 In 2022, fans still branded Celebrity Hunted fake, Daily Mail reports.

 Juggling around clips so it looks like the Hunters on foot only narrowly miss the fugitives is pretty easy.

 Series 3 contestant Magid Magid made some shocking revelations when it came to Hunted, posting a controversial Twitter feed explaining how he actually got caught.

-WATCH HUNTED EVERY THURSDAYS AT 9 PM ON CHANNEL 4
+WATCH HUNTED EVERY TUESDAY AT 9 PM ON CHANNEL 4